composablesys/collabs/demos/counter/README.md

 # Counter Demo

-A simple collaborative counter, as a [Compoventuals container](TODO: guide link).
+A simple collaborative counter, as a [Collabs container](TODO: guide link).

 Based off of [template-container](TODO).